After a long day of sightseeing, your growling stomach will make you look for a place to eat. Here are the best Mostar restaurants and cafés.

 Someone even said it tastes like homemade Bosnian food, which is probably the greatest compliment a traditional restaurant can get.
 You’ll find all kinds of traditional dishes on the menu, including kebabs, mixed grill platters, and an extensive range of vegetarian options.
 Also, they serve phenomenal Bosnian coffee.

-Located on a small street off Onešćukova, Konoba Taurus is in a beautiful old stone building.
+On a small street off Onešćukova, Konoba Taurus is in a beautiful old stone building.
 It even has its very own stone bridge to hang out with while enjoying a drink.
 It’s arguably one of the best restaurants in Mostar in terms of historic vibe and architectural beauty.

 Restaurant Harmonija lies just outside the dense cluster of Mostar restaurants west of the Old Bridge.
 It’s still well within the Old Town and a quick stroll from the bridge.
 Its two terraces provide awesome views of the Neretva River, a mosque, the old cobbled bazaar street known as Kujundžiluk, and, of course, the bridge itself.
 In terms of food, you’ll find everything from pasta and salads to grilled meat, seafood, and desserts on the menu.